Gunpowder tea: Use in the Maghreb

 Gunpowder tea is exported to the Maghreb where it is used in the preparation of traditional North African mint tea.
-The Moroccan tea ritual is at the heart of any social gathering, from an informal visit to a neighbor to lavish soirees with dignitaries.
+The Maghrebi tea ritual is at the heart of any social gathering, from an informal visit to a neighbor to lavish soirees with dignitaries.
 Mint tea is made by adding mint and sugar or honey to gunpowder tea while brewing.

-It was later introduced to Algeria by the great Saharan Dynasty of the Ouled Sidi Cheikh, who adapted it from the Moroccans as a luxurious beverage.